webpack/webpack-dev-server/examples/README.md

 API examples can be found in the `api` directory.
 These examples demonstrate how to access and run `webpack-dev-server` directly in your application / script.

-CLI exampes can be found in the `cli` directory.
+CLI examples can be found in the `cli` directory.
 These examples demonstrate how to run `webpack-dev-server` from the command line in your console / terminal.

 ## Notes